Trivago: The "Trivago girl"

-In the UK, Trivago's advertisements are fronted by Australian actress and musician Gabrielle Miller.
+In the United Kingdom, Trivago's advertisements are fronted by Australian actress and musician Gabrielle Miller.

 In Japan, Trivago is represented in their TV commercials by singer/songwriter Natalie Emmons, who uses the pseudonym "Strae" in the United States.
 In Malaysia, actress and TV host Dahlia Shazwan has starred in Trivago's advertisements.

 Legal issues

-In August 2018, the Australian Competition & Consumer Commission (ACCC) alleged in a court case brought against Trivago in the Federal Court of Australia that the company had misled consumers on their website and in their television advertising.
-The court found that search results were ordered giving preference to the highest paying "cost per click" advertisers, rather than outright cheapest prices.
-It was also found that the company's television advertising misled consumers by purporting to be "impartial and objective", when it fact it wasn't.
+In August 2018, the Australian Competition & Consumer Commission (ACCC) instituted proceedings in the Federal Court of Australia against Trivago alleging that the company had made misleading representations on their Australian website and in their Australian television advertising.
 The ACCC case started in the Federal Court of Australia in September 2019.

-In January 2020, the court found that Trivago breached Australian consumer law by misleading consumers on which hotel deals were best and made false representations to consumers.
-The ACCC argued Trivago promised customers impartial, objective and transparent hotel price comparisons which would allow them to quickly and easily identify the cheapest offer available.
-Instead, Trivago promoted its best advertisers, the ACCC claimed.
+In January 2020, the Federal Court of Australia found that Trivago engaged in Australia in conduct that was or was likely to be misleading or deceptive and that therefore contravened Australian Consumer Law.
+The ACCC argued Trivago promised Australian customers impartial, objective and transparent hotel price comparisons which would allow them to quickly and easily identify the cheapest offer available whereas the listing of an offer on Trivago's Australian website was subject to the payment of a fee (Cost Per Click) by advertisers and whereas Trivago did not show the cheapest offer.
 The ACCC claimed Trivago failed to properly disclose its operating model and used misleading "strike-through" price comparisons that compared a more expensive luxury room with a standard room.

-In April 2022, the Federal Court fined Trivago AUD44.7 million, plus legal costs for misleading consumers.
-The ACCC had pushed for a fine of AUD90 million.
-Justice Moshinsky of the Federal Court noted Trivago's breaches of the law were "extremely serious".
+In April 2022, the Federal Court of Australia fined Trivago AUD44.7 million (plus legal costs) for misleading Australian consumers whereas the ACCC had pushed for a fine of at least AUD90 million.
+Justice Moshinsky of the Federal Court of Australia noted Trivago's breaches of the law were "extremely serious".

+Leadership Structure Transformation

+In 2023, Trivago announced a significant transformation in its leadership structure, welcoming a team of accomplished travel industry executives, who played significant roles in the company's worldwide growth.

+Trivago founder, Rolf Schrömgens, returned to the company as an advisor and joined the supervisory board.
+Johannes Thomas assumed the role of CEO and Managing Director, succeeding Axel Hefer, who chose not to extend his contract.
+Jasmine Ezz rejoined as Chief Marketing Officer and Andrej Lehnert as Chief Product Officer.